actimel33/weather-game/README.md

 # Guess the weather

-This is simple guess the weather game.
+This is a simple guess the weather game.
 The user is presented with 5 cities.
-You can simple enter weather temperature (in Celsius), and the game will tell you if your are write or not.
+You can simply enter the weather temperature (in Celsius), and the game will tell you if you guess or not.

 Open [deployed app](https://app.netlify.com/sites/celadon-longma-5f4e7f/deploys) to view it in the browser.

-## App uses API that is provided by openweathermap.org
+## The app uses API that is provided by openweathermap.org

 To learn more, open [https://home.openweathermap.org/](https://home.openweathermap.org/) to view it in the browser.